norm-l/odx/USAGE.md

     # The Build_Command is the command which will be executed to perform the build in the pipeline
     "Build_Command": "npm run build:prod:ci"
   },
-  # This is the header for the environment, and must match the branch name
+  # This is the header for the environment, and must match the branch name (case sensitive)
   "Development": {
     # The high level environment configuration
     "Environment": {